-As Acting Dean of Relay San Antonio, Annie Hoffman oversees all aspects of teacher training.
-As a native Texan, she is thrilled to be leading Relay San Antonio in her home state and providing teachers with the knowledge and skills to be effective teachers for their PK-12 students.
+As Dean of Relay San Antonio, Maria Faqier oversees all aspects of teacher training.
+Maria is a native Texan and is a passionate and dedicated teacher educator who strives to provide PK-12 teachers with the effective instructional knowledge and skills they need to teach for educational equity.

 San Antonio Highlights